markupai/toolkit/README.md

 ### Style Analysis

-The SDK supports string content, File objects, and Buffer objects for style analysis with automatic MIME type detection for binary files:
+The toolkit supports string content, File objects, and Buffer objects for style analysis with automatic MIME type detection for binary files:

 ```typescript
 import {